gaurishankar9793/ML-Hikeathon/README.md

 Can you develop an algorithm to predict whether a Hike user will chat another Hike user who is part of his/her phone contact book?

 LINK https://datahack.analyticsvidhya.com/contest/hikeathon/

+You can also refer to this blog https://medium.com/@gaurishankarmishra/my-approach-to-ml-hikeathon-898825b69b14